ds-dti/DS01_01_Social-Media-Suicide-Indication-Detection/README.md

     print(response.json())
 ```

-The Result will be json file like this :
+The result will be json file like this :
 ```
 {
 'probability': 0.6786270141601562